BMMRO-tech/BMMRO/export-script/README.md

 - Leading Zeros in Dates field is not selected

 8. On the next page, select comma delimited and click the `First Row Contains Field Names` checkbox.

+## Notes

+A change in the Microsoft Access database without updating this export script accordingly might cause the import to fail.
+This change could be, for example, removing a field, changing the field type or validation (e.g., maximum length), ...
+Adding new fields to MS Access but not in Firestore, should not cause any issues.
+Exported records will just take the default values for those fields.